sid3r/compass-php/README.md

 - Clients and providers
 - Products and categories
-- Qtotations and invoices creation and printing
+- Quotations and invoices creation and printing
 - Stock management
 - Dashboard
-_ User and roles
+- Users and roles

 ## Requirements